 Sewing (Miss) – I had high hopes of getting more sewing done this year and was thrilled with myself for working out how to operate my aunts vintage sewing machine but college work took over and, so this has been put on the back burner until after hand-in mid Jan 2021.

 Redesign of the website (Hit) – I’m delighted that I got a chance to redesign the website this year.
-It’d been on my mind for a while having realised that most people come to the website looking for specific information, not just to read my latest post.
+It’d been on my mind for a while having realised that most people come to the website looking for specific information, not just to read my latest article.
 I’ve also been slowly revising articles to improve their ranking in search engines and it’s beginning to have an impact with 110,000 visitors in 2020 alone!

 Tomato Seeds (Hit) – Planting tomato seeds saved on tissue paper was a big success this year and one that I’ll definitely be repeating again.
 I’m trying to save more seed year on year and this autumn I saved lettuce, coriander and bean seeds from my garden.
 Looking forward to planting them up next spring!